 This metric is based on the number of baccalaureate degrees awarded within the programs designated by the BOG as 'Programs of Strategic Emphasis.'
 A student who has multiple majors in the subset of targeted Classification of Instruction Program codes will be counted twice (i.e., double-majors are included).
-Source: Accountability Report (Table 4H).
+Source: State University Database System (SUDS).

-According to the BOG in its Overview of Methodology and Procedures: Performance Funding Metrics Methodology and Procedures - Percentage of Degrees Awarded in Programs of Strategic Emphasis document, the purpose of Metric 6 is to promote the alignment of the SUS degree program offerings with the economic development and workforce needs of the state.
+According to the BOG in its Overview of Methodology and Procedures: Performance Funding Metrics Methodology and Procedures - Percentage of Degrees Awarded in Programs of Strategic Emphasis document, last revised April 28, 2016, the purpose of Metric 6 is to promote the alignment of the SUS degree program offerings with the economic development and workforce needs of the state.
 The list was originally created by an advisory group in 2001, and has been updated several times-most recently by the BOG in November 2013.